How does Arizona’s worker classification test work in 2026?

 Most US employers know Arizona is contractor-friendly.
 Fewer know it gives them a codified safe-harbour that, used properly, shifts the burden of proof onto the auditor.

-This page covers the Declaration of Independent Business Status, the parallel workers’ comp track, and the three patterns that turn a safe-harbour into a paper tiger.
+This page covers the Declaration of Independent Business Status, the parallel workers’ comp track under A.R.S. § 23-902, and the three patterns that turn a safe-harbour into a paper tiger.
+For the wage-and-hour exposure that stacks on top of a re-classification, see the Arizona wage, overtime, and meal-break law guide.

 Arizona runs the IRS common-law test for state unemployment insurance and income tax withholding.
 There is no state-specific ABC test and no presumption of employment.

-Workers’ comp runs on a separate right-of-control test under its own statute.
+Workers’ comp runs on a separate right-of-control test under A.R.S. § 23-902.
 The federal Fair Labor Standards Act, or FLSA, uses a third test: economic reality.

 Three tests on one worker.
 They overlap most of the time.
 They diverge at the edges.

 California presumes a worker is an employee until you prove three independent factors.
-Arizona does the opposite: facts and circumstances, weighted across behavioural control, financial control, and the nature of the relationship.
+Arizona does the opposite: facts and circumstances, weighted across behavioural control, financial control, and the nature of the relationship, per the IRS Rev. Rul.
+87-41 twenty-factor test.

 David is a software developer in Phoenix.
 He has three clients, sets his own hours, works from a co-working space he pays for himself, and bills by deliverable.
 He passes the IRS common-law test for Arizona purposes, passes the right-of-control test for workers’ comp, and passes the federal economic-reality test.
 One worker, three answers, all consistent.